vonhoff/Animation2Tilemap/README.md

 |:-------------------------:|:----------------------------------------------------------------:|
 | ![Input image](input.gif) | [![Output image](result.png)](https://example.com/result-source) |

-By utilizing this tool, you can convert the input image, featuring a mix of static and dynamic elements, into an animated tileset and tilemap.
-The transformation process results in a set of PNG, TSX, and TMX files that collectively represent the dynamic aspects of the original image.
+By utilizing this tool, you can convert the input animation, featuring a mix of static and dynamic elements, into an animated tileset and tilemap.
+It results in a set of PNG, TSX, and TMX files that collectively represent the original image or animation.

 Image source: https://x.com/jmw327/status/1405872936783802384